jtamboli/AppStream/README.markdown

 ## HOWTO

-* Create a app.net client app.
+* <del>Create a app.net client app.</del>
-* Use "x-com-toxicsoftware-appfeed:///" as the Callback URL.
+* <del>Use "x-com-toxicsoftware-appstream:///" as the Callback URL.</del>
+* NEW: I've embedded a client_id into the source.
+You do not need to make your own app on app.net.
 * Don't forget to do a submodule update!
 * Build and run the app, follow the instructions for setting the client id